-We want SoundCloud to be a community where everyone feels respected.
+We want SoundCloud to be a community where everyone feels empowered but also respected.
 It’s up to all of us to make that happen.
-This page includes important information about our expectations of you while using SoundCloud.
+This page includes important information about our rules and guidelines related to your use of SoundCloud.
 Please take the time to carefully read through this information; we take these guidelines seriously and expect you to do the same.

-We have always set out to build a diverse, collaborative community of creators, where everyone gets credit for the content that they make and own, and where the rights of creators are respected.
+We have always set out to build a diverse, collaborative community where the rights of creators are respected.

 You are responsible for all activity associated with your account, including all content that you post.
-If you post content that belongs to someone else (for example, if you are a distributor or promotional agency acting on behalf of an artist or label), or if you use someone else’s content in a remix or other similar work, it is your responsibility to ensure that you have the permission of all relevant rightsholders in order to post that content to SoundCloud.
-Anyone uploading another person’s content without the necessary permissions is liable to have that content removed or their account terminated.
+If you post content that belongs to someone else (for example, if you are a distributor, promotional agency, manager, or radio plugger acting on behalf of an artist or label), or if you use someone else’s content in a remix or other similar work, it is your responsibility to ensure that you have the permission of all relevant rightsholders in order to post that content to SoundCloud.
+Anyone uploading another person’s content without the necessary permissions is liable to have that content removed and/or their account terminated.

 If you are unsure whether you can upload something, read our copyright information pages.
 If you feel that someone is infringing your copyright, tell us about it.

 SoundCloud gives people from all over the world the power to share and connect through music and audio and is the only global community where you can connect one on one with fellow fans, the biggest names in music and emerging artists.
 While engaging with the community can be rewarding, it can also be a source of frustration and misunderstanding if the context of the content is not considered or understood or users don’t communicate and interact in a respectful way.

 As a general rule we’re unable to prescreen or proactively search for many kinds of content, but we aim to be fair in deciding what content is permitted on SoundCloud.
 While complaints and inquiries must be evaluated and addressed on a case-by-case basis, we aim to apply a uniform set of standards to every user.
 When determining whether to remove content, we ask ourselves a number of questions, such as: